NWChemEx/PluginPlay/docs/source/background/overview.rst

 What is PluginPlay?
 *******************

 There is a need for modular scientific software.
-Ideally, developers will write algorithms inside self-contained modules.
-Software packages will then be written by wiring these modules together.
-Additional modules are developed for new methods and/or new properties of interest, the ecosystem grows, and the cycle repeats.
-Sustaining software packages in such an ecosystem requires being able to :
+Using PluginPlay, developers write algorithms inside self-contained :ref:`module` objects.
+Software packages are then created by "wiring" :ref:`module` objects together.
+Additional :ref:`module` objects are developed as new methods and properties are discovered, the ecosystem of :ref:`module` objects grows, and the cycle repeats.
+PluginPlay facilitates writing sustainable modular scientific software packages by providing a framework that is focused on enabling dynamic:

-#.
-Dynamically discover new modules
-#.
-Non-invasively extend the program to new properties
-#.
-"Wire" the modules together
+#. loading of :ref:`module` objects,
+#. interactions with :ref:`module` objects, and
+#. wiring of :ref:`module` objects.

+The dynamic nature of the resulting package makes it easier to extend the package to new use cases and new hardware.
+PluginPlay includes a number of other features designed to make development as easy as possible, *e.g.*, tools
+for:

+#. debugging/profiling :ref:`module` objects,
-#.
-Manage the resulting module-based call graph
+#. recording provenance of the resulting program,

-PluginPlay was written to accomplish all four of the above tasks, in a domain- agnostic manner.
-Software-maintenance primarily falls to module developers, spreading the burden out.
-In turn, using PluginPlay scientists can do more science and less software engineering.
+#. creating :ref:`module` objects from existing code, and
+#. leveraging :ref:`module` objects in other code.

 **************************
 Who should use PluginPlay?
 **************************

-PluginPlay is meant as a framework for writing a software package.
-PluginPlay is really targeted at developers who fall into two groups.
+PluginPlay is meant as a framework on which to build a software package.
+PluginPlay is thus really targeted at developers who fall into two groups.
 The first group of developers actively write and maintain modular software package(s).
 The second group of developers write modules which can be consumed as plugins to the aforementioned modular software packages.
 Of course, these groups of developers need not be disjoint and developers may find themselves in both groups at one time or another.

 While PluginPlay can be used as a workflow tool, its domain-agnostic nature can make standard workflow tasks cumbersome.
-So while end-users of a software package can (and should be able to) interact directly with PluginPlay, in many cases developers can serve their community better by wrapping the PluginPlay calls needed for domain-specific tasks in domain-specific APIs.
+So while end-users of a software package can (and should be able to) interact directly with PluginPlay, in many cases developers can serve their community better by wrapping the PluginPlay calls needed for domain-specific tasks in domain-specific :ref:`api`.

 *************************
 How does PluginPlay work?